Deep Image Prior: Related work

 \section{Related work}

+Our approach is related to image restoration and synthesis methods based on learnable ConvNets and referenced above.
+Here, we review other lines of work related to our approach.

+Modelling ``translation-invariant'' statistics of natural images using filter responses has a very long history of research.
+The statistics of responses to various non-random filters (such as simple operators and higher-order wavelets) have been studied in seminal works~\cite{Field87,Mallat89,Simoncelli96,Zhu97}.
+Later, \cite{huang2000statistics} noted that image response distribution w.r.t.~random unlearned filters have very similar properties to the distributions of wavelet filter responses.

-Our method is obviously related to image restoration and synthesis methods based on learnable ConvNets and referenced above.
-At the same time, it is as much related to an alternative group of restoration methods that avoid training on the hold-out set.
-This group includes methods based on joint modeling of groups of similar patches inside corrupted image \cite{buades2005non,dabov2007image,glasner2009super}, which are particularly useful when the corruption process is complex and highly variable (e.g.\ spatially-varying blur \cite{bahat2017non}).
-Also in this group are methods based on fitting dictionaries to the patches of the corrupted image~\cite{mairal2010online,set14} as well as methods based on convolutional sparse coding \cite{zeiler2010deconvolutional}, which can also fit statistical models similar to shallow ConvNets to the reconstructed image \cite{PapyanRSE17}.
-The work \cite{lefkimmiatis2016non} investigates the model that combines ConvNet with a self-similarity based denoising and thus also bridges the two groups of methods, but still requires training on a hold-out set.
+Our approach is closely related to a group of restoration methods that avoid training on the hold-out set and exploit the well-studied self-similarity properties of natural images~\cite{Ruderman94,Turiel98}.
+This group includes methods based on joint modeling of groups of similar patches inside corrupted image~\cite{buades2005non,dabov2007image,glasner2009super}, which are particularly useful when the corruption process is complex and highly variable (e.g.\ spatially-varying blur~\cite{bahat2017non}).

+In this group, an interesting parallel work with clear links to our approach is the zero-shot super-resolution approach~\cite{Shocher18}, which trains a feed-forward super-resolution ConvNet based on synthetic dataset generated from the patches of a single image.
+While clearly related, the approach~\cite{Shocher18} is somewhat complementary as it exploit self-similarities across multiple scales of the same image, while our approach exploits self-similarities within the same scale (at multiple scales).